 Degrees and Sources of Degrees: B.A.
 (Hons.), Liverpool Hope Univ.; M.A., The Ohio State Univ.; Ph.D., Univ. of Sheffield, England

 Mark Christian received his B.A.
-(Hons.) in Sociology & American Studies from Liverpool Hope University, his M.A. in Africana Studies from The Ohio State University, and his Ph.D. in Sociology from The University of Sheffield, England.
-He is a senior Fulbright scholar recipient, a former research fellow at the University of London's Institute of Commonwealth Studies, and is a former visiting fellow at the Department of Sociology, The University of Liverpool.
+(Hons.) in Sociology American Studies from Liverpool Hope University, his M.A. in Africana Studies from The Ohio State University, and his Ph.D. in Sociology from The University of Sheffield, England.
+He is a senior Fulbright scholar recipient, a former research fellow at the University of London's Institute of Commonwealth Studies.
 Prior to arriving at Lehman in August 2011, he was a Full Professor with tenure at Miami University of Ohio; where he taught courses in African Diaspora Studies with a comparative analysis of the UK, US, and British Caribbean; he also taught courses in sociology, such as social stratification and race and ethnic relations.
 His research interests primarily stem from a historical/cultural lens taking into account the social construction of knowledge and social identities.
-His latest interdisciplinary research include: a biography, and a Civil Rights Movement (1950s-1970s) from an Africana Studies perspective; an award-winning biographical account of Booker T. Washington (1856-1915); and a historical study of Black experience in the City of Liverpool, England.
+His most recent publications include: a survey of the Civil Rights Movement (1950s-1970s) from an Africana Studies perspective; an award-winning biographical account of Booker T. Washington (1856-1915); and a historical study of Black experience in the City of Liverpool, England.